NoellePatterson/ffc-readme/fall-pulse/duration.md

       flow_percent_threhold_right = 80
   ```

-3. Find the valleys on either side of the initiation event peak, using the minimum values from the peak detection algorithm.
-If a valley is within 10 days of the initiation event peak on either side, then automatically set that valley as the end of the initiation event.
-This could occur on one side of the initiation event peak and not the other side.
-If there are no identified valleys on either the left or right side of the initiation event peak, then continue to the next step to identify the valleys \(the right and left durations are set as zero by default, then later reassigned when the actual duration is found\).
+3. Find the valleys on either side of the fall pulse flow peak, using the minimum values from the peak detection algorithm.
+If a valley is within 10 days of the fall pulse flow peak on either side, then automatically set that valley as the end of the fall pulse flow.
+This could occur on one side of the fall pulse flow peak and not the other side.
+If there are no identified valleys on either the left or right side of the fall pulse flow peak, then continue to the next step to identify the valleys \(the right and left durations are set as zero by default, then later reassigned when the actual duration is found\).

    ```py
     left_maxarray, left_minarray = peakdet(filter_data[:date], 0.01)